 Dear Shareholders of GEIN.

 This is an attempt towards making a technical assessment.
 Management is not considered an expert of any kind and the below is truly an informed opinion and status update.
-It’s long so if you want to skip the reading here is the Summary: Company believes $GEIN will be trading soon.

 By now you must be wondering what is taking so long, and why is the stock not trading?
 After all the company has a Stock Symbol: GEIN, active and fully reporting so why the delay?